 - Their gestation period is 11 months.

-- The females give birth to living pups in the form of a group known as litter in spring and summer.
+- The females give birth to live pups in the form of a group known as litter in spring and summer.

 - The recorded largest number of pups a great white shark mother produced was 14.